 The 2014-15 season saw the Rams win at least 21 games for the third straight season (the first time since 1977-1980 that a Ram team has won 20 or more games three years in a row) earn their third consecutive postseason appearance (as they made the second round of the WNIT before falling at St. John’s), and finish fourth in the Atlantic 10 standings to earn the #4 seed in the conference tournament (where they lost to top seed and nationally-ranked George Washington in the semifinals).
 Gaitley also became the second-winningest coach in program history with 84 wins.
 The Rams led the conference in scoring defense (55.5), which was good enough for 18th nationally, and three-point field goal percentage defense (.274), which ranked 15th in the nation.

-This past 2016-17 campaign culminated in a 22-12 season and a third postseason WNIT berth and prominently featured the rise and development of junior forward G'mrice Davis to a First Team All-Conference and All-Defense selection.
-Gaitley became the program's all-time leader in wins, finishing the year with 120, and the Rams picked up yet another postseason victory, coming from behind to defeat Georgetown on the road before falling at Penn State.
+The 2016-17 campaign culminated in a 22-12 season and a third postseason WNIT berth and prominently featured the rise and development of junior forward G’mrice Davis to a First Team All-Conference and All-Defense selection.
+Gaitley became the program’s all-time leader in wins, finishing the year with 120, and the Rams picked up yet another postseason victory, coming from behind to defeat Georgetown on the road before falling at Penn State.
 To start the year, the Rams defeated Furman at home in the first round of the preseason WNIT and were paired with then-ranked #1 Notre Dame on the road.
 After holding the Fighting Irish to one of their lowest scoring outputs of the year despite the loss, the Rams defeated Little Rock several days later to round out their stint in the tournament.
-Unsurprisingly, the Rams' Gaitley-inspired defense finished top-20 in the nation yet again, at 19th with 56.2 points allowed per contest.
+Unsurprisingly, the Rams’ Gaitley-inspired defense finished top-20 in the nation yet again, at 19th with 56.2 points allowed per contest.
 Part of their success was limiting opponents to just 27.7% from behind the three-point arc, ranked 14th in the country.
-Davis, meanwhile, finished second in all of Division I in all of the rebounding statistics and third with 24 double-doubles, becoming just the second player other than Fordham Hall of Famer Anne Gregory O'Connell to average double-figure boards per game, and even beating Gregory O'Connell's fourth-best total rebounds mark.
+Davis, meanwhile, finished second in all of Division I in every rebounding statistics and third with 24 double-doubles, becoming just the second player other than Fordham Hall of Famer Anne Gregory O’Connell to average double-figure boards per game.

 Gaitley, who led Monmouth University to 23 wins and a WNIT appearance in 2011, was named head coach at Fordham University on April 1, 2011 and set out to begin a new chapter in the Rams’ women’s basketball program, a chapter marked by hard work, an international flavor, a stifling defense and an emphasis on family values.